menandmice/micetro_docs/guides/user-manual/dhcp_kea_ha.rst

 .. tip::
   For RedHat-like systems (such as RHEL, CentOS, SUSE, Fedora, etc.), the hook library is usually located at ``/usr/lib/x86_64-linux-gnu/kea/hooks/libdhcp_ha.so``.
 For Debian-based systems (such as Ubuntu, Linux Mint, Raspbian, etc.), the hook library is usually located at ``/usr/lib64/kea/hooks/libdhcp_ha.so``.

+Two modes of failover operation are supported:

+Load-balancing
+  One of the servers must be designated as *primary* and another as *secondary*.
+During normal operation they're identical.
+When the two servers are started at (nearly) the same time, and synchronize their lease databases, the primary server will always synchronize its database first.
+The secondary will wait for the primary to complete before it starts its own synchronization.

+Hot standby
+  In this configuration, one of the servers is designated as *primary* and another as *secondary*.
+During normal operation **only** the primary server will respond to DHCP requests, and the secondary (or *standby*) receives lease updates from the primary over the control channel.
+When the secondary server considers the primary to be offline, it will start responding to DHCP queries.

 Ports and networking
 --------------------